DevSecOpsSamples/athena-sqs-apigw/README.md

    athena-query-executor Lambda receives up to 10 messages from the queue.

-3. If the Athena query execution fails due to a throttling error, it enqueue a message to the deadletter queue.
+3. If the Athena query execution fails due to a throttling error, it enqueue messages to the deadletter queue.

    SQS(athena-query) → Lambda(athena-query-executor) → SQS(athena-query-deadletter)